Prometric Regional Testing Connecticut CT- Instructions

 Instructor Title- CNA Instructor

-13) Part E- Click on In Regional Testing and then pick the site.
-DO NOT CLICK ON DERBY THEY ARE CLOSED.
+13) Part E- Click on “In Regional Testing” and then choose your preferred testing site.
+DO NOT SELECT DERBY, THEY ARE CLOSED.

-14) Part G- Click I agree
+14) Part G- Click “I Agree”

 15) Release Statement “ I Agree”

-Go to the bottom and click “submit”
+Go to the bottom and click “Submit”

 How do I look up my CT CNA License online?